 5 Holy Grail Ingredients Dermatologists Swear By For Radiant Skin

-As much as we love hearing about new and revolutionary ingredients that are going to ‘change the face of beauty’ (no pun intended), it makes it increasingly difficult to work out which ingredients are really worth the hype.
-So, we spoke to celeb dermatologist, founder of Lancer Skincare and author of Younger: The Breakthrough Anti-Aging Method for Radiant Skin, Dr. Lancer, to find out which ingredients are actually going to make a difference to our skin.
+As much as we love hearing about new and revolutionary ingredients that will ‘change the face of beauty’ (no pun intended), it makes it increasingly difficult to work out which ones are really worth the hype.
+So, we spoke to celeb dermatologist, founder of Lancer Skincare, and author of Younger: The Breakthrough Anti-Aging Method for Radiant Skin, Dr. Lancer, to find out which ingredients are actually going to make a difference to our skin.
 We’ve had dermatologists from all over the world recommend these five key ingredients, and now Dr. Lancer has revealed that they’re his secret for giving his A-list clients, like Victoria Beckham, Margot Robbie, and Kim Kardashian, their radiant, glowy skin.
 Take notes…

 1. Hyaluronic Acid

-Suitable for: All skin types, and all ages.
+Suitable for: All skin types and all ages.

 Suitable for: Most skin types (except dry, sensitive, and Rosacea-prone skin), age 25+.